pangyouzhen/other/English.md

 - Kindle [v]: Arouse or inspire SYN: rouse, awaken, ignite   eg. Consuming ground rhino horn is a cruel and ineffective way to relieve a hangover, break a fever, kindle sexual desire, or heal disease...
 - Inure [v]: Accustom (someone) to something, especially something unpleasant SYN: harden, condition, desensitize  eg. Despite the psychological and physical wounds that sustained terrorist campaigns inflict, societies can become inured to them.
 - Tome [n]: a book, especially a large, heavy, scholarly one SYN: volume, work, opus   eg. It's a tome to which most recent arguments about regulation and economic reform are merely annotations.
-- Corece [v]: persuade (an unwilling person) to do something by using force or threats  SYN: pressure, compel, influence  eg. If gender norms coerce mothers, rather than fathers, into staying at home, then a child-care subsidy would be liberating.
+- Coerce [v]: persuade (an unwilling person) to do something by using force or threats  SYN: pressure, compel, influence  eg. If gender norms coerce mothers, rather than fathers, into staying at home, then a child-care subsidy would be liberating.
 - Impervious [adj]: Unable to be affected by  SYN: immune to, invulnerable to   eg. The reality is, we can never make our airports, or any other crowded places, impervious to attack.
 - Scintilla [n]: a tiny trace or spark of a specified quality or feeling  SYN: particle, iota , smidgen   eg. After a scintlla of regret over lost youth, to turn 50 should be to enter the prime of life, with a plenitude of projects and achievements,
 - culpability [n]: responsibility for a fault or wrong SYN: guilt, blame, fault   eg. The public airing of evience gives credence their claims and keeps the mater of the gun industry's culpability in the public spotlight.